 As with any relationship, there is an innate vulnerability that comes with using an outside service.
 Using third-party bot software to provide customer service makes a lot of business sense, providing the vendor is good about security.
 Make sure all your bot vendors follow strong security practices.
 A careless bot vendor could result in having your customers’ data stolen by attacking the insecure bot software.

 What is the best defense against bot-based attacks?
-AI, or machine learning, is probably the most powerful tool to prevent bot attacks.
+API Security Platform, or machine learning, is probably the most powerful tool to prevent bot attacks.
 Only monitoring for known vulnerabilities can fall short of bots, which operate like non-malicious bots from a surface view.
 Machine learning can monitor traffic over time, creating a baseline of normal behavior.
 Behavioral analytics tools so determine what normal behavior looks like and then flags behavior that deviates as abnormal.
 That abnormal behavior could easily be a malicious bot.

 Using intelligent solutions also means that your tools can get smarter as they grow with you.
 It can learn from both experiencing your traffic and learning from how you respond to alerts and flags.
 And, your developers will learn with it, seeing weaknesses in the code before it’s too late.
 Build protection into your applications that alert when bots are detected so they can be blocked quickly.